Walmart eBooks takes on Amazon Kindle: What does it mean for authors?

 Are you already in the Walmart eBookstore?

-If you use an ebook aggregator like Smashwords, Draft2Digital, PublishDrive, StreetLib, or Scribl, your ebook will appear in the Walmart eBookstore.
+If you use an ebook distributor like Smashwords, Draft2Digital, PublishDrive, StreetLib, or Scribl, your ebook will appear in the Walmart eBookstore.

-If you use a distributor with ebook aggregation services that serve Kobo, such as IngramSpark, BookBaby, or Gatekeeper Press, your book will also show up in the Walmart eBookstore.
+If you use a distributor with ebook aggregation services that serve Kobo, such as IngramSpark, BookBaby, or Gatekeeper Press, your book will also show up in the Walmart eBooks.

-I provide reviews of all of these aggregation and distribution services in my free Consumer’s Guide for Self-Publishers so you can figure out which one is best for you.
+I provide reviews of all of these distribution services in my free Consumer’s Guide for Self-Publishers so you can figure out which one is best for you.
 Confused about distribution?
 See the post Book aggregators and distributors: How your book gets to your readers.
-Need even more help choosing a distribution path?
-Take a look at the Self-Pub Boot Camp self-paced book distribution course.

 Your audiobook might be there, too